 We recognise that for all of our children to become confident readers and writers it is essential that they have a secure understanding of the letter sounds and spelling system of the English language.
-We follow the Letters and Sounds document to ensure phonics is taught systematically and consistently throughout the school.
+We follow Read, Write Inc to ensure phonics is taught systematically and consistently throughout the school.
 Children from Nursery to Year 1 take part in small group sessions daily.
-These sessions are vertically streamed so that the needs of all children are addressed.
+These sessions are grouped so the needs of all children are addressed.
 In year 2 daily sessions concentrate on the spelling pathways programme, this ensures coverage of the year 2 curriculum for spelling.
 Any children who are not at the age related expectation at this point will receive intense small group targeted intervention to ensure progress is made for all.

 “The national curriculum for English aims to ensure that all pupils:

 develop the habit of reading widely and often for both pleasure and information